 Between the filled, rolled tortillas and complex sauce, enchiladas can seem like a lengthy dinner proposition.
 But thanks to our make-ahead tomatillo sauce and a store-bought rotisserie chicken, this dish can be on the dinner table any night of the week.
 Get our Easy Chicken Enchiladas Verdes recipe.

 You’ve probably already got garlic, oil, chiles, and spices at home.
-Just pick up a rotisserie chicken, salsa (our favorite is the borracha, above), and fresh corn tortillas, and you’re set for the world’s easiest chicken taco dinner.
+Just pick up a rotisserie chicken (or roast one at home), salsa (our favorite is the borracha, above), and fresh corn tortillas, and you’re set for the world’s easiest chicken taco dinner.
 Get our Quick Chicken Tacos recipe.

 Forget about shrimp cocktail as a simple combo of cooked seafood and tangy dipping sauce; Mexican shrimp cocktail tosses the tender shrimp with a spicy, tangy tomato sauce and plenty of chunky extras, like avocado, cucumber, and onion.
 Serve with tortilla chips for the ultimate appetizer experience.
 Get our Mexican Shrimp Cocktail recipe.